-It is, I think, the best PAR38 bulb out there, doing a fantastic job for smaller tanks.
+It is, I think, the best PAR38 bulb out there, doing a fantastic job as aquarium LED lighting for smaller tanks.
 I guess, the ABI manufacturers have done their research on PUR.
-I have seen this baby grow all kinds of Acropora frags, for example.
+I have seen this product grow all kinds of Acropora fragments, for example.

 A con I would like to mention is that this light is designed for pico reefs.
 This means that it does not cover a lot of ground.

 However, as with most LEDs suggested for reefing it’s way stronger than what it’s “built for”.
 To be able to cover your 5 or 10-gallon reef with lighting you’d usually need to purchase two bulbs.

 Still, if you’re on a budget it’s going to be way cheaper than getting the more expensive lights, while providing your tank with the same if not better results in terms of coral growth.

 Read my guide below to learn more about where to use this product.Advantages:

 - Will definitely grow SPS corals

 - Brings out nice colors in fish and corals